ecksate/ampode/README.md

  - allows parallel execution
  - highly scalable structure
  - decouples the size of your plan from the size of the context window
+ - opportunity to step through the graph to collect additional context from nearby Tasks as space permits
  - flexible: bring your own agent, bring your own logic

 ### Components